ncsa/junx/README.txt

    from the changes made by the content handler), including the original spacing, namespace prefixes, etc.

-SchemaLocation (ncsa.xml.validation):
-   A class that provides a mechanism for maintaining a local cache of XML Schema documents (xsd) that a validating parser can pull a schema from in lieu of downloading it from the document-specified location.
-The ValidationUtils class is used to load the schemas into a JAXP parser.

 NamespaceMap (ncsa.xml.sax):
    A class that can keep track of the current set of namespace-prefix mappings in scope while parsing an XML document (e.g. using SAX).